BIMSBbioinfo/pigx_docs/pigx-chip-seq.md

 ### Execution

 The `execution` section in the settings file allows the user to specify whether the pipeline is to be submitted to a cluster, or run locally, and the degree of parallelism.
-For a full list of possible parameters, see `etc/settings.yaml`.
+For a full list of possible parameters, see the execution section of the settings file created with `pigx chipseq --init=settings`.

 A minimal settings file could look like this, but please consider that no analysis will be performed without adding [analysis information](#analysis-sections) :